armada-ths/old.armada.nu/content/exhibitor_info.md

 ## Events

 Armada is more than a two day fair.
 If your company wants to host an event for KTH students, we are here to help.
 Why not present your company during a lecture, meet ambitious students during a case evening or mingle with your future employees at a relaxed AW?
-Contact our sales team at [sales@armada.nu](mailto:sales@armada.nu) to find out more and create the event best suited for your company.

 <a class="anchor" id="eventweek"></a>